-In some ways, growing okra is easy.
+In some ways, growing okra from seeds is easy.
 It will tolerate poor soils, little moisture, and a range of soil pH readings.
 That tolerance extends to the kitchen, where it is a delicious addition to soups and can be fried or stewed.

 But okra is also a demanding plant when it comes to heat and sunshine.
 This African-born cousin of the hibiscus, hollyhock and mallow plants weakens and becomes vulnerable to pests and diseases if it’s too cool or shady, even for a short time.
 It just won’t bear those wonderful seed pods without abundant heat and sunlight.